stalniy/casl/docs-src/src/content/pages/guide/intro/en.md

 > CASL has sophisticated support for TypeScript but in this guide we will use JavaScript for the purpose of ease.
 See [CASL TypeScript](../../advanced/typescript) for details

-In the example above, we have just defined an `Ability` instance which permits doing anything in the app except for deleting users.
+In the example above, we have just defined a `MongoAbility` instance which permits doing anything in the app except for deleting users.
 As you probably guessed, `can` and `cannot` accept the same arguments but have different meanings: `can` permits an action on the specified subject and `cannot` forbids it.
 Both may accept up to 4 arguments (in exactly the same order as listed in [concepts section](#basics)).
 In this case, `manage` and `delete` are user actions and `all` and `User` are subjects.

 > `manage` and `all` are special keywords in CASL. `manage` represents any action and `all` represents any subject.